Amiriel01/Public-Library-Website/README.md

 ![Contact Request Details Page Image](ReadMeImages/contactdetails.png)

-***Library Card Application PAge***
+***Admin Library Card Application***

 When the admin clicks the Library Card Application link in the FAQs section they are routed to the application form page and will see an additional link.
 This link will route the admin to a page where they can view all library card applications via a GET API call.
-All library cards are filtered and sorted into the categories issued and not issued.
+All library cards are filtered and sorted into the categories, issued and not issued.

 ![View All Library Card Applications Link Image](ReadMeImages/adminlibrarycardpage.png)